Call for a Free Consultation

 When you or a loved one is injured due to someone else’s negligence, you deserve a legal team that will fight for your rights.
-At Matulis Law Firm, we are dedicated to helping injury victims in Galveston County, Houston, and across southeast Texas recover the compensation they need to move forward.
+At Matulis Law Firm, we are dedicated to helping injury victims in Galveston County and across southeast Texas recover the compensation they need to move forward.
 With a reputation for compassionate service and aggressive advocacy, our Galveston County personal injury lawyers are ready to guide you through every step of your personal injury claim.

 Why Choose Matulis Law Firm for Your Personal Injury Case?